Contextual Bandits with Stochastic Experts: Estimators and Confidence Bounds

-The lemma is implied by Theorem 4 in~\cite{pmlr-v70-sen17a}.
-We include the proof in Section~\ref{sec:clipped} in the appendix.
-The lemma shows that the clipped estimator can pool samples from all experts, in order to estimate the mean under expert $k$.
-The variance of the estimator depends on $Z_k(t)$, which depends on the log-divergences and number of times each expert has been invoked.

 {\bf Median of Means Estimator: } Now we will introduce our second estimator which is based on the well-known median of means technique of estimation.
 Median of means estimators are popular for statistical estimation when the underlying distributions are heavy-tailed~\cite{bubeck2013bandits}.
-The estimator for the mean under the $k^{th}$ expert at time $t$ is obtained through the following steps: ($i$) We divide the total samples into $l(t) = \floor{ c_2 \log (1/\delta(t))}$ groups, such that the fraction of samples from each expert is preserved.
+The estimator for the mean under the $k^{th}$ expert at time $t$ is obtained through the following steps: ($i$) We divide the total samples into $l(t) = \floor{ c_2 \log (1/\delta(t))}$ groups of equal size (while throwing away extra samples) where the partition respects the order in which the samples are recieved.
 We choose $c_2 = 8$ for our analysis.
-Let us index the groups as $r = 1,2...,l(t)$.
-This means that there are at least $\floor{n_i(t)/l(t)}$ samples from expert $i$ in each group. ($ii$) We calculate the empirical mean of expert $k$ from the samples in each group through importance sampling. ($iii$) The median of these means is our estimator.
+Let us index the groups as $r = 1,2...,l(t)$. ($ii$) We calculate the empirical mean of expert $k$ from the samples in each group through importance sampling. ($iii$) The median of these means is our estimator.

 Now we will setup some notation.
-Let $\mathcal{T}_{j}^{(r)} \subseteq \{1,2,...,t \}$ be the indices of the samples from expert $j$ that lie in group $r$.
+Let $\mathcal{T}_{j}^{(r)} \subseteq \{(r-1)l(t) + 1, \cdots, rl(t) \}$ be the indices of the samples from expert $j$ that lie in group $r$.
 Let $W_k(r,t) = \sum_{i}n_i(r,t)/\sigma_{ki}$, where $n_i(r,t)$ is the number of samples from expert $i$ in group $r$.
 Let $n(r,t) = \sum_i n_i(r,t)$.
 Then the mean of expert $k$ estimated from group $r$ is given by,

 The median of means estimator for expert $k$ is then given by,

 {\bf Intuition:} The mean of every group is a weighted average of samples from each expert, rescaled by the importance ratios.
 This is similar to the clipped estimator in Eq.~\eqref{eq:est1}.
 However, here the importance ratios are not clipped at a particular level.
 In this estimator, the bias-variance trade-off is controlled by taking the median of means from $l(t)$ groups.
 The number of groups $l(t)$ needs to be carefully set in-order to control the bias-variance trade-off.